 Garbage First

-The next step to a tidy home is to get rid of all the visible trash.
-This means putting garbage in the bin and recycling anything that can be recycled.
+The next step to a tidy home is to get rid of all the trash.
+This means putting garbage in a trash bag and recycling anything that can be recycled.

 Before you start this task, get something on your bare feet, you just don’t know what you can find on your kitchen floor!

 Getting rid of all the trash makes a big difference quickly and it’s a great way to motivate yourself to keep your house clean.
-Get all the trash outdoors to your trash bins and out of your house!
+Take out the trash outdoors to your trash bins and get them out of your house!

 Your goal is to not think and just toss away stuff you don’t need anymore.